 Whilst the schools are closed, parents’ duties to educate their children and send their children to school are effectively suspended.
 This means you cannot be prosecuted for failing to send your child to school if their school has closed due to the coronavirus outbreak.

-Home educators should be aware that the parental’ duty to provide education for their school-age children ‘by other means’ (including home education), is also suspended.
+Given that home educators are subject to the same restrictions on accessing educational activities, resources and establishments that have closed or become unavailable due to the pandemic, the parental’ duty to provide education for school-age children ‘by other means’ (including home education) is also effectively suspended.

 Local Authorities should meanwhile process withdrawal from school requests as normal since there is nothing to prevent completion of a purely administrative task remotely during the lockdown.